OUR MISSION

 Alabama Wildlife Center was founded by Anne Miller in 1977.
 What started as a small, all-volunteer, and home-based organization has grown into Alabama’s largest wildlife rehabilitation center.

-Alabama Wildlife Center moved to its new home in Oak Mountain State Park.
+Moved to our new home in Oak Mountain State Park.

-Due to the increasing impacts on wild bird species populations.
-AWC has dedicated their efforts strictly to helping Alabama’s native wild birds.
+Due to the increasing impacts on wild bird species populations. we have dedicated our efforts strictly to helping Alabama’s native wild birds.

 Our Services